pippim/pippim.github.io/programs/mserve.md

 was selected.
 Notice the thick progress bar is now populated with sound volume levels.

+When you change the output device loopback to recording **YOU MUST RESTART mserve**.
+Otherwise the VU meters will merely be blank.

 <!-- Foot section doesn't have "skip" button -->
 <a id="hdr19"></a>